What does neuroscience have to do with coaching and therapy?

 Mental imagery or visualisation not only activates the same brain regions as the actual behaviour but also can speed up the learning of a new skill.

 Envisioning a different life may as successfully invoke change as the actual experience.

 7. We don’t always know what our brain is ‘thinking’.

 Unconscious processes exert great influence on our thoughts, feelings, and actions.

 The brain can process nonverbal and unconscious information, and information processed unconsciously can still influence therapeutic and other relationships.
 It’s possible to react to unconscious perceptions without consciously understanding the reaction.

-Join over 2700 other health and wellness professionals and coaches who have discovered how to apply neuroscience to their life and work.
+Join over 3000 coaches, therapists and health and wellness practitioners who have discovered new ways how to apply neuroscience to their life and work.